yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 3、In blueprint Editor, when you want show show the ads, just call function "PlayRewardedVideo",  setting the ad platform Unity .
        you can add custom event to process after user complete watched the ads video.
 	![ScreenShot](docs/call.PNG)

+4、Important:Remember that admob rewarded video  does not have fill rate on adnroid in most region, this is not a bug, so I suggest people switch to this plugin advance version: https://github.com/feixuwu/UnrealEngine4-Admob, try both have same API, it support admob mediation, so you can add thirdparty ad network dynamic on the google admob webpage.

 # Other ShowCase